Meet Sable German Shepherd Puppy: Stunning Color , Loyalty

 Breed Origin

-The lineage of Sable German Shepherds is as fascinating as their striking appearance.
-Tracing back to their breed origin, these dogs share a common ancestor with the classic German Shepherd, a lineage discovered and nurtured by Von Stephanitz.
-At a dog show, Stephanitz first identified the breed’s potential as the perfect standard for a working dog.
-He adopted a dog named Horand, marking the inception of the Verein für Deutsche Schäferhunde, or the Society for the German Shepherd Dog.
+The history of Sable German Shepherds is as captivating as their looks.
+They share roots with the classic German Shepherd, a breed shaped by Von Stephanitz.
+At a dog show, Stephanitz saw the potential for a top working dog and adopted a dog named Horand, founding the Society for the German Shepherd Dog.

 Characteristics Of The Sable German Shepherd